willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 #### Action recognition

-The challenge of recognising actions from video sequences has recently seen the application of CNNs inspired from their performance on object detection.
+The challenge of recognising actions from video sequences has recently seen the application of CNNs inspired by their performance on object detection.
 A variety of architectures for tackling the problem have emerged which we shall explore in chronological order to see how architectures have evolved over time concluding with the architecture used in our experiments.

 ![Which way is the tap turning?
 (BEOID)](media/images/beoid-turn-tap.jpg){#fig:tap-turn height=2in}